 The DGR Archive

 2018 marked the 25th anniversary of The Complete Deegam® Machin Handbook and of the Deegam® Reports.
-To celebrate that Silver Jubilee, we compiled an archive CD containing all Reports from DGR1 to DGR125.
-We offered it as a free gift to all those who become new subscribers and to existing subscribers who updated their Handbook during the Jubilee year of 2018.
+To celebrate that Silver Jubilee, a DGR Archive containing all Reports from DGR1 to DGR125 was compiled.
+It was offered as a free gift to all those who became new subscribers and to existing subscribers who updated their Handbook during that Jubilee year of 2018.

-The issue of the CD proved so popular that we have decided to continue to update it each year and to offer it to subscribers, new or old, for a modest cost of £10, post and packing paid to anywhere.
-The 2019 edition contains all Reports from No. 1 to No. 130, reproduced as they were issued.
+The issue of the DGR Archive proved so popular that it was decided to continue to update it each year and to offer it to subscribers, new or old, for a modest cost of £10 (the DGR Archive is not available separately).
+The 2023 edition contains all Reports from No. 1 to No. 150 as they were issued.

 The following Adobe PDF files are available via WeTransfer:

 - Deegam Handbook for new clients for £45.00 [code N]